walletd/walletd/README.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `mnemonic` by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in walletd (or its child crates) by you, shall be subject to the same license restrictions walletd adheres to, without any additional terms or conditions.

 [readme-example]: https://github.com/walletd/mnemonic/tree/main/examples/readme